www.PeterSmithUK.com © 2016 #1

 CAUTION: doses of 7000 mg or above can become quickly toxic, the maximum amount I prescribe is 1200 mg twice a day for heavy metal detoxification.

-It’s very rare that some people have a bad reaction to sulphur and NAC cysteine is a sulphur containing amino acid; it may be an allergic reaction or are genetic inability to process sulphur, either way if you can’t tolerate supplemental sulphur NAC cysteine is not the you.
+It’s very rare that some people have a bad reaction to sulphur and NAC cysteine is a sulphur containing amino acid; it may be an allergic reaction or are genetic inability to process sulphur, either way if you can’t tolerate supplemental sulphur NAC cysteine is not for you.

 My Recommendationwhen you start using natural remedies to treat your mental health problem I recommend adding 1200 mg of NAC cysteine to your initial prescription for a period of at least three months, besides its antidepressant and anti-addiction effects the increased glutathione and reduction in possible metal toxicity will facilitate a better outcome.